 You can call this behavior "touch!" or "target!" when your dog is doing it consistently.
 This is a fun game to throw in to your Loose Leash Walking practice.

 Trainers often use target sticks to help dogs learn behaviors such as "Walk by my side."
-This target stick has a telescoping end - clearly adjustable for the size of the dog you're working with.
-Follow the directions on Karen Pryor's Clickertraining website and just try to not feel that you're leading a baton-twirling parade!
+The target stick pictured has a telescoping end - clearly adjustable for the size of the dog you're working with.
+Follow the directions on Karen Pryor's Clickertraining website for effective and fun pro tips.